-Term Definition Source High Conservation Value (HCV) areas: (Continued) HCV 3 - Ecosystems and habitats; RTE ecosystems, habitats or refugia.
-HCV 4 - Ecosystem services; Basic ecosystem services in critical situations, including protection of water catchments and control of erosion of vulnerable soils and slopes.
-High Conservation Value Network (HCVRN) Common Guidance for Identification if HCVs 2017 HCV 5 - Community needs; Sites and resources fundamental for satisfying the basic necessities of local communities or Indigenous Peoples (for livelihoods, health, nutrition, water, etc.), identified through engagement with these communities or Indigenous Peoples.
-HCV 6 - Cultural values; Sites, resources, habitats and landscapes of global or national cultural, archaeological or historical significance, and/or of critical cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities or Indigenous Peoples, identified through engagement with these local communities or Indigenous Peoples.

-Term Definition Source Human Rights Defenders (HRD) Individuals, groups and associations who promote and protect universally recognised human rights and contribute to the effective elimination of all forms of violations of human rights and fundamental freedoms of individuals and peoples.
-This definition includes environmental HRDs, whistleblowers, complainants and community spokespersons.
+Term Definition Source High Conservation Value (HCV) areas: (Continued) HCV 4 - Ecosystem services; Basic ecosystem services in critical situations, including protection of water catchments and control of erosion of vulnerable soils and slopes.
+HCV 5 - Community needs; Sites and resources fundamental for satisfying the basic necessities of local communities or indigenous peoples (for livelihoods, health, nutrition, water, etc.), identified through engagement with these communities or indigenous peoples.
+HCV 6 - Cultural values; Sites, resources, habitats and landscapes of global or national cultural, archaeological or historical significance, and/or of critical cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities or indigenous peoples, identified through engagement with these local communities or indigenous peoples.
+High Conservation Value Resource Network (HCVRN) Common Guidance for Identification of HCVs 2017 Human Rights Defenders (HRD) Individuals, groups and associations who promote and protect universally recognised human rights and contribute to the effective elimination of all forms of violations of human rights and fundamental freedoms of individuals and peoples.
+This definition includes Environmental HRD, whistleblowers, complainants and community spokespersons.
 This definition does not include those individuals who commit or propagate violence.
-RSPO policy on the protection of HRD, Whistleblowers, Complainants and Community Spokesmen (endorsed by BoG on 24 Sept 2018) Communities or Indigenous Peoples, identified through engagement with these local communities or Indigenous Peoples Independent Smallholder All smallholder farmers that are not considered to be Scheme Smallholders [see definition for Scheme Smallholders] are considered Independent Smallholder farmers.
+RSPO policy on the protection of HRD, Whistleblowers, Complainants and Community Spokesmen (endorsed by BoG on 24 Sept 2018) Independent Smallholder All smallholder farmers that are not considered to be Scheme Smallholders [see definition for Scheme Smallholders] are considered Independent Smallholder farmers.
 Smallholder Interim Group (SHIG)